IMF Outlines Priority Areas to Boost Africa’s Economic Growith

 Besides, he pointed out that 19 out of the region’s 35 low-income countries are either in debt distress or have high risk of debt distress, adding that countries are now moving very close to the edge of buffers.

-“Policies implemented in an emergency including untargeted, costly and distortionary fiscal support measures should be gradually phased out, and countries need to strike a delicate balance in conducting monetary policy to address the rise in inflation and resist exchange rate pressures without undermining recovery,” he said.
+“Policies implemented in an emergency including untargeted, costly and distortionary fiscal support measures should be gradually phased out, and countries need to strike a delicate balance in conducting monetary policy to address the rise in inflation and resist exchange rate pressures without undermining recovery.”

 On public finance, Eyraud noted the growing debt profile of countries in the region in the face of incressing financing costs, explaining that there was a need for countries to stabilise their debt below 70 per cent of GDP.